 After successfully completing all major/minor/course requirements (except ESE 697) the student is eligible to be recommended for Advancement to Candidacy.
 This status is conferred by the Dean of the Graduate School upon recommendation from the chairperson of the Department.
-It is strongly recommended that doctoral students Advance to Candidacy within 1.5 years after earning 24 regular course credits after BS degree or admission with MS degree.
+It is strongly recommended that doctoral students Advance to Candidacy within 2.5 years if admitted with a BS degree (after earning 42 regular course credits), or within 1.5 years if admitted with an MS degree (after earning 18 regular course credits).